-EDU 103 Special Issues in

-Paraprofessional Practice 3 credits
+EDU 103 Special Issues in Paraprofessional 3 credits

-Level I Prerequisites: COMPASS Reading = 68, COMPASS Writing = 81, EDU 100, EDU 101, and EDU 102
+Level I Prerequisites: COMPASS Reading = 68 or REA 071 and COMPASS Writing = 81 or ENG 091 and EDU 100, EDU 101, and EDU 102

-45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours This is the final course for the Paraprofessional Portfolio Preparation Certificate.
+This is the final course for the Paraprofessional Portfolio Preparation Certificate.
 Topics essential to the responsibilities of the paraprofessional are addressed, such as: behavior management: assistive technology; instructional support strategies; and communication skills.